 This post originally appeared on CEOWorld.biz and was co-authored by Dan K. Golden, strategy director and Margaret Molloy, global CMO.

-Mergers and acquisitions are big business—in 2013 alone U.S. companies announced more than $1 trillion in deals.
-With that much money at stake, it’s not surprising that companies devote most of their attention and resources to the financial, operational and logistical components of a merger or acquisition.
+Mergers and acquisitions are big business.
+With a record 3.2 trillion in M&A expected in 2018*, it’s not surprising that companies devote most of their attention and resources to the financial, operational and logistical components of a merger or acquisition.
 This includes reviewing financials, integrating different facilities, combining leadership positions and hunting for efficiencies.
 Focusing on the implications of how the merger or acquisition will affect the brand is less tangible, and therefore often put on the back burner or just plain neglected.
 Ultimately, that can be a costly mistake.

 Devoting a greater focus and increased resources to ensure the brand makes a smooth transition has significant benefits: companies can use current customer perceptions to simplify their story and improve how they engage consumers.
 But, if the brand is ignored or forgotten during the process, companies will be forced to devote even more resources to clean up the mess after the fact.
 Considering the brand along with the financial, operational and logistical components of a merger or acquisition will prevent this mess from occurring.
 As every homeowner knows, it’s almost always easier to spend time, effort and resources to build a strong home than to rebuild a poorly constructed one.